 - Scaling: how do you take your learning and scale it in a way that ensures replicability across channels and audiences?

 Part 2 of the Masterclass will offer the chance for small group activities, case studies, practical examples, and questions.
 All led by four leading experts.

 Bernard Ross is Director of =mc consulting, and works worldwide for ethical organisations including all the major INGOs.

-He has written six award winning books on a range of topics including decision science, strategy, influence and fundraising.
+He has written eight award winning books on a range of topics including decision science, strategy, influence and fundraising.
 His most recent is Change for Good with Omar Mahmoud on behavioral science in NGOs.
 He is currently completing two new books due out in 2021.
 He led the World’s Largest Arts Fundraising Experiment in 2019-20 supported by the Arts Council of England.

 Ogilvy Consulting’s Behavioural Science Practice

 Maddie Croucher leads a diverse range of behaviour change projects, applying behavioural insights and creative thinking to develop and test solutions for a range of clients in the private, public, and third sector.
 Most recently she has been working with WRAP on a national programme to reduce food waste, DKMS to maximise the retention of stem cell donors, and Unilever on driving consumer sustainable living.

 Meredith Niles was until recently Executive Director of Fundraising and Engagement at Marie Curie UK.